 Pipelines deploy infrastructure and recompute data state when you start an update.
 An update does the following:

 Discovers all the tables and views defined, and checks for any analysis errors such as invalid column names, missing dependencies, and syntax errors.

 Creates or updates tables and views with the most recent data available.

-Pipelines can be run either continuously or on a schedule depending on the cost and latency requirements for your use case.
+Pipelines can be run continuously or on a schedule depending on your use case’s cost and latency requirements.
 See Run an update on a Delta Live Tables pipeline.

 Ingest data with Delta Live Tables

 Delta Live Tables supports all data sources available in Databricks.

 Databricks recommends using streaming tables for most ingestion use cases.
 For files arriving in cloud object storage, Databricks recommends Auto Loader.
 You can directly ingest data with Delta Live Tables from most message buses.

 For more information about configuring access to cloud storage, see Cloud storage configuration.

 For formats not supported by Auto Loader, you can use Python or SQL to query any format supported by Apache Spark.
 See Load data with Delta Live Tables.